 - 1. Applicants submit a complete grant application to the State by the deadline. - 2.
 Application reviewed for completeness and eligibility. - 3.
-Incomplete or ineligible applications will be not be evaluated or considered for funding. - 4.
-Complete, eligible applications will be evaluated by the "River Parkways Grant Committee" (Committee), using the Evaluation Criteria. - 5.
-Site visits may be scheduled for semi-finalists.
-Scores may be adjusted as a result of the site visit. - 6.
-In evaluating applications, partial funding may be considered to fully maximize grant awards. - 7.
+Incomplete or ineligible applications may not be evaluated or considered for funding, at the sole discretion of the State.
+A "master" Application containing several Projects at more than one location is not eligible for funding.
+However, applicants may submit more than one grant application per grant round. - 4.
+Applications evaluated by the "River Parkways Grant Committee" (Committee), using the Evaluation Criteria. - 5.
+Site visits may be scheduled prior to funding decisions and scores adjusted as a result. - 6.
+Partial funding may be considered to fully maximize grant awards. - 7.
 The Committee recommends Projects for funding to the Secretary for Resources. - 8.
 The Secretary determines the final Project awards.